 Most families see real change by Night 4–5.
 Full transition typically lands in Night 10–14.
 See the "What 14 Nights Look Like" section above for the exact timeline.

 No. Either parent can run it.
-There's also a Caregiver Mode add-on so a babysitter or grandparent can follow the routine without changing your settings.
+The optional Ultimate Contingency Bundle (+$37 at checkout) also includes Caregiver Mode so a babysitter or grandparent can follow the routine via a PIN-protected sitter view without changing your settings.

 You restart that step (not the full 14).
 The Silent Return Method is built to be resumable — every module in the app tells you exactly where to pick back up.

-The Travel & Sick Mode add-on includes a stealth ultra-dim mode designed exactly for shared-room and hotel-room situations.
+The optional Ultimate Contingency Bundle (+$37 at checkout) includes Travel Mode — a stealth ultra-dim Boundary Clock designed exactly for shared-room and hotel-room situations.

-Email refunds@littlesystems.app within 30 days of purchase.
-We refund the full $297 to your original payment method within 3 business days.
-No questionnaire, no interrogation.
+Email hello@littlesystems.io within 14 days of purchase.
+We refund the full $47 to your original payment method within 3 business days (often within 24 hours).

 Lying on the floor scrolling.
 Bribing with apples at 10 PM.
 Hoping he grows out of it.
 He will — in about two years.